 #4 – Net Income

 Net income is defined as the residual income earned by the business.
-This is the end value a business gets when all the operational overheads, the cost of running a business are deducted from the revenue generated by the business.
-It can be found in the income statement section of the business.
+It is the end value a business gets when all the operational overheads, the cost of running a business are deducted from the revenue generated by the business.
+It can be found in the income statement sectionIncome Statement SectionThe income statement is one of the company's financial reports that summarizes all of the company's revenues and expenses over time in order to determine the company's profit or loss and measure its business activity over time based on user requirements. of the business.

-Return on Net Assets Formula
+Return on Net Assets = Net Income / [PA +(CA-CL)]

 RONA can be determined as follows: –

-Therefore, the company has generated a return on net assets of 0.467 from its business operations.
-This further means that the business is unable to generate revenues properly and is delivering fair performance.
+Therefore, the company has generated a RONA of 0.467 from its business operations.
+This further means that the business cannot generate revenues properly and delivers adequate performance.

 Suppose the company earns a net income of $570,290 during its business operations.
-The business additionally has a net working capital of $100,000 and holds physical assets worth $600,000.
+The business additionally has net working capital of $100,000 and holds physical assets worth $600,000.

-The return on net assets would be determined as follows: –
+RONA would be determined as follows: –

-Therefore, the company has generated a return on net assets of 0.8147 from its business operations.
-This further means that the business is able to generate revenues properly and is delivering good performance as well as favorable returns for its owners.
+Therefore, the company has generated RONA of 0.8147 from its business operations.
+This further means that the business can generate revenues properly and is delivering good performance and favorable returns for its owners.

-A business for its current financial year generated a return on net assets as 0.867.
-Therefore, it could be inferred that the business employed its physical assets and the net working capital efficiently to drive value and net income of 87 cents approximately.
+For its current financial year, a business generated a return on net assets of 0.867.
+Therefore, it could infer that the business employed its physical assets and the net working capitalNet Working CapitalThe Net Working Capital (NWC) is the difference between the total current assets and total current liabilities.
+A positive net working capital indicates that a company has a large number of assets, while a negative one indicates that the company has a large number of liabilities. efficiently to drive value and net income of 87 cents approximately.
 It further means that the net income generated by the business equals 87% of the overall combined value of physical assets and the networking capital of the business.